 About the Composers:

-Hans Barkliss believes that music is a cultural flower with each blossom celebrating the diverse roots of its community-ecosystem and the horticulture of its peoples’ histories.
+Hans Barklis believes that music is a cultural flower with each blossom celebrating the diverse roots of its community-ecosystem and the horticulture of its peoples’ histories.
 Hans’ garden has been tended by a formal education featuring fertilization from world-famous classical and jazz instrumentalists (including Darrel Grant and Jerry Hahn at Portland State University), landscaped by international musical cooperation from NE Brazil to Mexico’s gulf coast (including work with Miguel Bernal, Son de Madera, Laura Rebolloso, and Ramón Gutiérrez Hernández, Jorge Alabé, and others), and amended by experience with special needs populations (including work with Creative Goal Solutions in Portland) and participation in centuries-deep afro-latin dance and martial art forms (like capoeira that he studies with Pedro Cruz and Capoeira São Salvador).

 Gordon Lee is a composer, jazz pianist, arranger, conductor and music educator.
 Although he is best known for his jazz performances and compositions, Lee is active in many styles of music.
 He has had commissions to compose chamber music and music for large ensembles from Oregon Symphony members, the Amadei String Quartet, big bands, and vocalists including a collaboration with Ghanaian singer Obo Addy on an orchestral suite in 2004.
 He taught improvisation, theory and jazz history at Western Oregon University from 1999 to 2019 and was Executive Director of the award winning W.O.U./Mel Brown Summer Jazz Camp.
 He conducted the jazz ensembles at Reed College from 2009 to 2017.